 The “return” (shuwb) of Jacob to the promised land was part of Jacob’s vow and an integral part of his condition to tithe.
 This is why we see that Israel never tithed when they were outside of the promised land.
 The tithing vow was no longer binding as long as they did not have possession of the Holy land.
 This wasn’t because they didn’t have access to the crops or animals; Israel could have still given a tithe of the cattle they had in foreign lands, but because of the conditions of Jacob’s vow they were not required to.

-One other thing to note, if you take the time to read these next passages, you will also see that Malachi 3:10-11 and Amos 4:5-6 are synonymous with Jacob’s statement declaring God’s provision in Genesis 28:20 for food and clothing.
+Also take note of the correlation of Jacob’s tithing vow, the reference to Bethel, and the return to God (shuwb) in all of the passages mentioned above.
+One other thing to note, if you take the time to read these next passages, you will also see that the passages about tithing in Malachi 3:10-11 and Amos 4:5-6 are synchronous with Jacob’s vow asking God’s provision in Genesis 28:20 for food and clothing.
 The features in Jacob’s tithing vow are inseparable with how tithing functioned for the nation of Israel.

 The Conditions of a Vow